alopatindev/vlog-toolset/README.md

 # vlog-recorder
-This tool is designed to record clipping videos for Vlogs
+This tool is designed to record clipping videos for Vlogs or audios for Podcasts

 ## How it works
 - records video (using camera of Android-based device)